jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 All the music we have previously heard creates expectations about music we will hear in the future.

-If we have a similar enough background to the listener to know what their expectations are, we can play with those expectations to provoke a response.
+If we have a similar enough background to the listener to understand their expectations, we can play with those expectations to provoke a response.

 For example,
-we can give them something they expect, provoking familiarity;
+we can produce something they expect, provoking familiarity;
 delay meeting their expectations, provoking tension;
 give them something they didn't expect but are also familiar with,